jared-leddy/wordpress-plugin-starter-vue/README.md

    - When you build in prod, the plugin folder **IS ZIPPED** and ready for upload to a WP website.

+3. Run `npm run start:dev`.

+   - This is runs the default `vite` command.
+The terminal will tell you to open the browser to a `localhost` port. **We do not use the browser.**
+   - A custom hot reload plugin is located in the Vite config file to watch all files in the `/src` folder.
+   - Each time a file is changed, the hot reload will trigger a `npm run build:dev`.

-3. The `admin/index.php` is the base PHP template for the plugin settings admin page UI.
+4. The `admin/index.php` is the base PHP template for the plugin settings admin page UI.
 It has an element `<div id="app"></div>` where the Vue app is getting mounted.

-4. The provided Vue template can be found in `src/vue/App.vue`.
+5. The provided Vue template can be found in `src/vue/App.vue`.

 <p align="right">(<a href="#top">back to top</a>)</p>